walterrowe/magick-frames/README.md

 Options for decorating the border of your image and applying text or a logo include:

 - shadow around all the edges or a drop shadow bottom right
-- add picture frame of 1-pixel black border + 10-pixels white border
+- add picture frame of 1-pixel black + 10-pixels white border
-- place a two-row text label or an image-based logo below the image
+- place a two-row text label inside or below below the image
-- place an image-based logo inside the image near a specified edge
+- place an image-based logo watermark inside or below the image
+- specify which edge or corner to place the text or logo image
 - set a default logo watermark file and label text inside the script
 - specify an alternate logo watermark file on the command line

+When no options are provided, the default behavior is to center the image on a shadowed background and place an image-based logo beneath the image, and to write the output to a separate file.

 # What Is Magick Frames